tealhorizon87/ms3_cookbook/README.md

 - A comment box below the recipe to allow users to interact with the community and author

 ### Future Features
+- Give the user the chance to add an image to their recipe page
 - Add a 5-star (or similar) rating system to allow users to rate other user's recipes
 - Add a comments section to the bottom of the recipe card to allow users to provide relative feedback to the author of the recipe
 - Add a profile dropdown on the menu and include the ability to remove one's account and to contact the application's owner